langchain-ai/langchainjs/docs/docs/modules/agents/zapier_agent.md

 This quick start will focus on the server-side use case for brevity.
 Review full docs or reach out to nla@zapier.com for user-facing oauth developer support.

-This example goes over how to use the Zapier integration an Agent.
-In code, below:
+The example below demonstrates how to use the Zapier integration as an Agent:

 ```typescript
 import { OpenAI } from "langchain";